After a lull, asylum-seekers adapt to US immigration changes and again overwhelm border agents – KION546

 In Eagle Pass, a town of 28,000 people, about 2,700 migrants crossed Tuesday and 3,000 Wednesday, according to Maverick County Sheriff Tom Schmerber.
 Mayor Rolando Salinas declared the city a disaster area on Tuesday.

 U.S. authorities closed a bridge and international railway in Eagle Pass on Wednesday to redirect staff.
-Union Pacific Railroad Co. said the closure halted hundreds of thousands of tons of cargo.
+Union Pacific Railroad Co. said Thursday that thousands of rail cars cross the border there daily.

+CBP told business leaders they have no estimate of when rail traffic would resume in Eagle Pass or when U.S.-bound commercial truck traffic would reopen at a bridge in El Paso.
+Traffic slowed at other border crossings.

+“All along the border, we’re experiencing large numbers of migrants, so you will see slowdowns and disruptions” at border crossings, said Dennis McKenzie, CBP deputy director for cargo and conveyance security.
+“It’s all hands on deck.”

 In San Diego, a pedestrian crossing has been closed since Sept.
 14 to direct staff to an area where migrants from Cameroon to Colombia are waiting between a double-layer border wall in San Diego.
 Volunteers are handing the migrants food and bottled water while they wait to be processed.